Dark circles and eye bags are actually different, but here's how to treat both

 You know what would be great?
 Not having to deal with dark circles and bags under our eyes.
 They’re a real beauty buzzkill.
 But alas, they just love to show up to the party uninvited.
 Even when you were on your best behaviour and stayed in just so you could rack up a solid eight hours of sleep.
 Rude.

 And yet, there they are, staring back at you when you look in the mirror.
-What gives?
-We asked Emma Hobson, Education Manager for the International Dermal Institute and Dermalogica, to clue us in on what dark circles and under-eye bags are, the difference between the two (yep, they’re actually two separate issues), and the best approach for how to get rid of bags under eyes and how to remove dark circles.
+So what gives?
+We asked Emma Hobson, Education Manager for the International Dermal Institute and Dermalogica, to clue us in on what dark circles and under-eye bags are, the difference between the two (yep, they’re actually two separate issues), and the best approaches for addressing each one.

 Are dark circles and under-eye bags the same thing?